8an3/mynotesrepo/10015_APP IDEA - Onlyfans.md

 The browser app sends the order data to the off-site dashboard.

-The dashboard adds the order to the creator’s queue.
+The dashboard adds the order to the creatorâs queue.

 Creator Sends Locked Message: